Changes in Qualification LPs and Foreign Legal Forms

 What does this mean for your organisation?

-If your organisation or business has an international structure that includes Dutch (business) components, it may be affected by the now submitted bill.
-This may particularly be the case if your organisation or business has an international structure in which there is:
+If your organisation or business has a structure that includes Dutch (business) components, it may be affected by the now submitted bill.
+This may particularly be the case if your organisation or business has a structure in which there is:

 • A non-transparent, Dutch limited partnership (CV), or